Yemen airstrike database project

 Developing the Knowledge Hub Framework – a tool for open source human rights investigations

 With funding from HEFCW’s Research Wales Innovation Fund, we are currently developing the existing KHF into a web-based set of tools.
 The existing Virtual Machine format, which runs locally on users’ machines, works very well for protecting information, but because of its size, it requires some technical knowhow and a fairly large operating system to run, so it is not ideal for many human rights investigators.
-The web-based platform would allow trusted users to carry out verification tasks without first having to download the VM.
+The web-based platform allows trusted users to carry out verification tasks without first having to download the VM.

 Supporting the Identification of Social Media Hate Crimes using Natural Language Processing